Margo's Got Money Troubles

 1"The Hungry Ghost"Dearbhla WalshDavid E. KelleyApril 15, 2026 (2026-04-15)

 Margo Millet is a 20-year-old aspiring writer and freshman at Fullerton College.
-When her married literature professor, Mark Gable, praises her latest assignment, Margo is thrilled someone recognizes her writing and begins an affair with him, despite warnings from her best friend Becca who lives in New York City.
+When her married literature professor, Mark Gable, praises her latest assignment, Margo is flattered and begins an affair with him, despite warnings from her best friend Becca who lives in New York City.
 Margo soon finds herself pregnant and informs Mark, who deduces that she intends to have an abortion.
 Having conceived Margo during a one-night stand, her mother Shyanne worries that the pregnancy will derail Margo's college career, but Margo decides to keep the baby.
 Some time later, after a trip to Bloomingdale's with Shyanne to buy a stroller, a heavily pregnant Margo spots Mark with his wife and children in the parking lot.
 Margo privately confronts Mark for ghosting her, and after he questions whether the baby is his, she declares she wants nothing from him.
 Margo is then furious with Shyanne for not celebrating her pregnancy, to which Shyanne responds that life as Margo never got to know is over.
 Margo eventually gives birth to a baby boy, with Shyanne by her side.

 2"Homecoming"Dearbhla WalshDavid E. KelleyApril 15, 2026 (2026-04-15)

 After giving birth to her son Bodhi, Margo finds herself overwhelmed by motherhood, particularly struggling to get Bodhi to breastfeed.
 Shyanne reluctantly agrees to babysit Bodhi so that Margo can return to work.
 When Shyanne brings a crying Bodhi to the restaurant where Margo works as a waitress, convinced that she is not cut out to be a grandmother, Margo's boss Tessa fires her.
 Later, Margo learns that two of her three roommates, annoyed by Bodhi's constant crying, are moving out the following week, leaving Margo with a larger portion of the rent.
-The next day, Margo stops by Mark's office at Fullerton College with Bodhi in tow and demands $3,000 from him.
+The next day, Margo stops by Mark's office at Fullerton with Bodhi in tow and demands $3,000 from him.
 That night, Margo joins Shyanne and her boyfriend Kenny, an Episcopalian youth minister, for dinner at Applebee's and receives a phone call from Mark's mother Elizabeth, who arranges a meeting about the $3,000 she demanded.
 After Margo gives Kenny her blessing, he proposes to Shyanne, who happily accepts.
 Later that night, Margo's father Jinx, a former professional wrestler and recovering addict newly released from rehab, arrives at her door.

 3"Jinxed"Kate HerronDavid E. KelleyApril 15, 2026 (2026-04-15)